Razer Loves Colors

 Note that for Mercury White, it’s more like a combination of white and bright silver.
 For example, the BlackWidow X Chroma actually has a silver chassis and white keycaps.

 Back to Razer’s RGB obsession: There’s now a USB hub/headset stand with RGB lighting called the Razer Base Station Chroma.
 (Points for a great product name.)
 Like its other RGB’d peripherals, the Base Station Chroma is controlled through Razer’s Synapse software.
-It has three USB 3.0 SuperSpeed ports (which, if you’re keeping track at home, is a net two ports), and it has a 3.5mm audio/mic out port, as well.
-The plastic base station has “anti slip feet” underneath.
+It has three USB 3.0 SuperSpeed ports (which, if you’re keeping track at home, is a net two ports), and the plastic base station has “anti slip feet” underneath.
 A lighting strip runs along the bottom edge.

 You can hang a headset on it, too.